-One such study shows how behavioral economics can provide important insights into how people think in different contexts.
+One of the main findings of behavioral economics is that people's preferences and decisions may vary significantly depending on the context.
+Consider one study that illustrates this point.
 The setting is a three-hour seminar class that has a short break in the middle, when the professor offers the students a snack.
 Every week, the professor provides the students with a list of possible snacks, and the students vote on which snack they want.
 Only the snack with the most votes is then provided.
 The results of this experiment show that every week students tend to pick the same snack-the one that is their favorite.